 While running the Linux Agent 2.x+ in a Docker containerized environment, an error message might appear in your log files stating you are running an unsupported version of Docker.
 We apologize for the inconvenience and recommend disregarding this error.
 For additional information about our supported versions for Docker containers, see System Requirements.

 Docker Feature Overview

-Docker container events integrate seamlessly into the security, operations, and compliance feature sets of the Threat Stack Cloud Security Platform® (CSP).
-Additionally, Threat Stack provides a default Docker rule set called the Docker Rule Set.
+Docker container events integrate seamlessly into the security, operations, and compliance feature sets of Distributed Cloud AIP.
+Additionally, Distributed Cloud AIP provides a default Docker rule set called the Docker Rule Set.

 We support the following Docker features:

 - Audit events related to Docker Containers on the host

 - Audit user and process activity on the Docker Containers